 In July of 2001, Woody expanded the Resort family when he got married to Dee, a teacher in SAD 61 who has also had extensive experience in both small and large businesses.

-In addition to running the Resort, Woody served 4 terms (12 years) on the Board of Selectmen for the Town of Bridgton (including 2 terms as chair), is president of a private charitable foundation, co-founder of the Bridgton Business Association, member of CHOICES (formerly “DARE”), past president of the Board of Directors of the Maine Innkeepers Association, and on the board of a local credit union.
+In addition to running the Resort, Woody served 4 terms (12 years) on the Board of Selectmen for the Town of Bridgton (including 2 terms as chair), is president of a private charitable foundation, co-founder of the Bridgton Business Association, past president of the Board of Directors of the Maine Innkeepers Association.
+He received the Maine Innkeeper of the Year Award in 2012.